JValtteri/seec-email/README.md

 - [x] Send and Receive emails
 - [ ] Limit Memory use on large inboxes
 	- [ ] Browse messages without loading the message bodies
-	- [ ] Set a limit on number of messages that can be loaded at once
+	- [x] Set a limit on number of messages that can be loaded at once (Limit is 100)
 - [x] Generating PGP keys pairs
 - [x] Asymmetric Encryption
 	- [x] Encrypting messages